Rainforest Alliance aims to help ethical growers get climate-smart

 “We can’t just expect farmers to meet all the costs to get certified, with no real return,” Rennie said.

-A Washington Post report last year found UTZ-certified farms in top cocoa producer Ivory Coast were more likely to employ child labour than those not certified, while many were in protected forests.
+The Washington Post reported last year that UTZ had found farms it certified in top cocoa producer Ivory Coast were more likely to employ child labour than those not certified, while many were in protected forests.
+They subsequently lost their certification.

 Registration for the new standard will begin in January, with the new requirements becoming mandatory from July 2021.